Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 • Contact Number: (+1) 503-538-0666

-Rex Hill has been crafting exceptional Pinot Noir wine for over 35 years, so if you enjoy this varietal, you’ll no doubt appreciate what the winery has to offer.
+Rex Hill has been crafting exceptional Pinot Noir for over 40 years, so if you enjoy this varietal, you’ll appreciate the depth and heritage the winery has to offer.
 Rex Hill also produces a range of other wines, including Sparkling Wines and Chardonnay.

 Rex Hill 2